Champion Water-Powered Mill

 Erected by Chase County Historical Society & Historic Land Mark Council.
 (Marker Number

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 In addition, it is included in the Nebraska State Historical Society series list.

 Location.
 40° 28.244′ N, 101° 45.061′ W. Marker is in Champion, Nebraska, in Chase County.
 Marker is on Mill Street near 2nd Street.
 Touch for map.
 Marker is at or near this postal address: 382 Mill Street, Champion NE 69023, United States of America.
 Touch for directions.

 More about this marker.
 The Champion Water-powered Mill is located near the Mill Pond in the Champion State Recreational Area.

 Credits.
 This page was last revised on October 21, 2018.
-This page originally submitted on December 4, 2014, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 556 times since then and 26 times this year.
+It was originally submitted on December 4, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 573 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on December 4, 2014, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.